<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 Filing Date

-Do you know when your accountant actually filed your tax return?
+Do you know when your accountant filed your tax return?
 It's not unusual for accountants to file for extensions, but not a lot of small business owners know that they only push back the due date for your paperwork, not for any money that is owed.
-To avoid any surprises, tax strategy should be a top priority to discuss in your meetings with your accountant.
+To avoid surprises, tax strategy should be a top priority to discuss in your meetings with your accountant.

 However, if your accountant didn't even file your taxes on time, they probably don't have the time to perform tax strategies at all.
 In this circumstance, even if the accountant charged you less, you are missing out on more.